Burmese amber: Modern exploitation and controversy

 Leeward Capital Corp, a small Canadian mining firm, began exporting amber from Myanmar during the 1990s, resulting in the description of a number of fossil species from the deposit.
-During the late 2000s, Burmese amber production began to increase as a result of the exhaustion of Chinese amber mines and greater trade between Myanmar and China in general, with the amber trade being initially unaffected by the outbreak of renewed conflict between the Kachin Independence Army, an armed rebel group seeking to scede from Myanmar, and the Burmese armed forces (Tatmadaw) in 2011.
+During the late 2000s, Burmese amber production began to increase as a result of the exhaustion of Chinese amber mines and greater trade between Myanmar and China in general, with the amber trade being initially unaffected by the outbreak of renewed conflict between the Kachin Independence Army, an armed rebel group seeking to secede from Myanmar, and the Burmese armed forces (Tatmadaw) in 2011.
 Despite the conflict between them, there was apparently a tacit agreement between the two groups to keep the amber trade flowing, with the KIA controlling the mines, while the Tatmadaw controlled their export to China, with both collecting taxes on the trade.
-In 2016, the KIA took full control of the amber mines, and controlled amber export via "various licenses, taxes, restrictions on the movement of labor and enforced auctions".
+Taxation by the KIA could be worth as much as 5-10% the total value of the amber.
 In June 2017 the Tatmadaw seized control of the mines from the KIA.

-The main amber market in Myanmar is Myitkyina.
-Most Burmese amber is exported (primarily smuggled) into China, with the primary Chinese market being in Tengchong, Yunnan, with an estimated 100 tonnes of Burmese amber passing into the city in 2015, with a then estimated value between five and seven billion yuan, where it is primarily used for jewelry.
+The main amber market in Myanmar is Myitkyina, around 200 km south of the amber mines, with much of this amber subsequently smuggled across the border into China.
+The primary Chinese market for Burmese amber is in Tengchong, Yunnan, with an estimated 100 tonnes of Burmese amber passing into the city in 2015, with a then estimated value between five and seven billion yuan, where it is primarily used for jewelry.
 Burmese amber was estimated to make up 30% of Tenchong's gemstone market (the rest being Myanmar Jade), and was declared one of the city's eight main industries by the local government.
 The presence of calcite veins are a major factor in determining the gem quality of pieces, with pieces with a large number of veins having significantly lower value.

+Chinese demand for the amber began to slow during the late 2010s, likely either as a result of oversupply or bad economic conditions in China, resulting in the amber industry in Tengchong struggling, with many amber jewelry shops in the city closing.
+This was further exacerbated by the COVID pandemic during the early 2020s, resulting in the China-Myanmar border closing which forced to traders to rely on the much smaller domestic Burmese market for the amber, as well renewed civil war following the 2021 Myanmar coup d'état resulting in increased conflict and insecurity in Kachin state making it more difficult to transport the amber and increased levels of fees extracted by armed groups from amber merchants.